Argentina revisits tense abortion law debate | DW | 28.05.2019

-Argentina's parliament is once again debating the liberalization of abortion laws as citizens on both sides of the argument protest en masse.
-The issue has divided the country for years, could there finally be a change?
+Argentina's parliament is again debating the liberalization of abortion laws as citizens on both sides of the argument protest en masse.
+After the issue has divided the country for years, could there finally be a change?

-Hundreds of thousands of Argentines are set to take to the streets wearing green scarves to demonstrate for legalized abortion on Wednesday.
-Those involved in the movement hope that a new law will soon be passed by lawmakers.
-Seven similar bills have been presented in parliament in the past — none of them came to fruition.
+Hundreds of thousands of Argentines are set to take to the streets on Wednesday, wearing green scarves to demonstrate their support for legalizing abortion.
+Those involved in the movement hope that a new law will soon be passed.
+Seven similar bills were presented in parliament in the past — none of them came to fruition.
 On Wednesday, the eighth such debate will take place.

 The long road to parliament

-Since 1921, abortion has only been legal in Argentina in cases in which the life of the mother is in danger or when the pregnancy was the result of rape.
-For years, all attempts to liberalize the law have fallen short.
+Since 1921, abortion has only been legal in Argentina in cases in which the life of the mother is in danger or when the pregnancy is the result of rape.
+For years, all attempts to liberalize the law have failed.
 In 2005, an initiative of more than 70 organizations began advocating for a woman's right to legal, safe and free abortion.

 Read more: What young feminists around the world are fighting for

 For most supporters, the seventh attempt to change the law looked like victory: In June 2018, the lower house of Argentina's parliament passed a bill brought forth by the initiative.
 Yet joy over the decision was fleeting.
-Just three months later the upper house, the Senate, struck down the bill — by a majority of seven.
-Now, one year on, the movement is taking another swing at victory with a slightly modified version of the 2018 bill.
+Just three months later, the upper house, the Senate, struck down the bill — by a margin of seven votes.
+Now, one year on, the movement is taking another shot at victory with a slightly modified version of the 2018 bill.

 'Like hiring a contract killer'